You are here

 Deadline: Monday of 5th week in Michaelmas Term

 Applications are invited from students and Fellows of the College (including Junior Research Fellows) for one fellowship of approximately £1,700 in value to enable a research visit to the Huntington Library, California.
 The library is one of the largest research libraries in the United States in the fields of history, literature, art, and the history of science.
 It also houses an extensive art collection with a focus in 18th- and 19th-century European art and 17th- to mid-20th-century American art.
 Information about the Huntington can be found on its website.

 Proposals for research should be closely related to the materials in the library and collections there, and the visit should be completed before 30th June 2017 .

 The funding, which is made possible through the generosity of an Old Member, will cover travel and accommodation, and the library will help in finding accommodation.
 Priority will be given to an applicant with a demonstrable need to use the Huntington collections..

-Applications should be sent to the Principal's PA by end of 5th week (11th November 2016) for consideration by Academic Committee and should comprise:
+Applications should be sent to the Principal's PA by beginning of 5th week for consideration by Academic Committee and should comprise:

 - a description of the research proposed at the Huntington (2-3 pp.)

 - a cv of no more than 3 pages